Preview for Freshmen FAQs

 Who is eligible?

-Full and part time matriculated first-year students who enter the University in spring, summer or fall of 2012 participate in following spring semester (2013), provided they enter with less than 32 credits, maintain a minimum 1.75 GPA and remain in good disciplinary standing.
+Full and part time matriculated first-year students who enter the University in spring, summer or fall participate in Preview during the following spring semester, provided they enter with less than 32 credits, maintain a minimum 1.75 GPA and remain in good disciplinary standing.

 How do I sign up?